José Manuel Rivero Carvallo (1905-1993) was a Mexican cardiologist.

-Eponymously remembered for 1946 description of Rivero Carvallo manouver to accentuate clinical evaluation of tricuspid regurgitation.
+Rivero-Carvallo is eponymously remembered for his 1946 description of the Rivero Carvallo manouver to assist in the clinical evaluation of tricuspid stenosis and regurgitation.

 - 1928 – Medical school, city of Puebla